ohio0987654321/WCI/README.md

 - **Window focus indicators**: When a protected application has keyboard focus, other applications' title bars will still change to an inactive color state.
 This happens because macOS needs to track which application has input focus for keyboard events, and it signals this change to all applications.

-- **Menu bar changes**: Depending on the protection profiles used, the system menu bar may still show the protected application's menu items when it has focus.
+- **Menu bar changes**: The system menu bar may still show subtle changes when a protected application has focus, though the application's menu items will be hidden.

 These limitations exist because they are fundamental to how macOS manages application focus and cannot be completely overridden without modifying core system components.